Objective-C: Modern Objective-C

 Apple has added some additional features to Objective 2.0 over time.
-The additions only apply to the "Apple LLVM compiler", i.e. clang frontend of the language.
+Apple describe these changes as applying to the "Apple LLVM compiler" (clang) only, but they are also found in open-source versions of clang.
 Confusingly, the versioning used by Apple differs from that of the LLVM upstream; refer to Xcode for a translation to open-source LLVM version numbers.

 Automatic Reference Counting

 Automatic Reference Counting (ARC) is a compile-time feature that eliminates the need for programmers to manually manage retain counts using retain and release.
 Unlike garbage collection, which occurs at run time, ARC eliminates the overhead of a separate process managing retain counts.
 ARC and manual memory management are not mutually exclusive; programmers can continue to use non-ARC code in ARC-enabled projects by disabling ARC for individual code files.
 Xcode can also attempt to automatically upgrade a project to ARC.

 ARC was introduced in LLVM 3.0.
 This translates to Xcode 4.2 (2011), or Apple LLVM compiler 3.0.